openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 There are two possible methods for requesting the issuance of a specific Credential type in an Authorization Request.
 The first method involves using the `authorization_details` request parameter, as defined in [@!RFC9396], containing one or more authorization details of type `openid_credential`, as specified in (#authorization-details).
 The second method utilizes scopes, as outlined in (#credential-request-using-type-specific-scope).

+See (#identifying_credential) for the summary of the options how requested Credential(s) are identified throughout the Issuance flow.

 ### Using Authorization Details Parameter {#authorization-details}

 Credential Issuers MAY support requesting authorization to issue a Credential using the `authorization_details` parameter.